Network - IP Address (Unique network IDentifier)

 An IP address is comprised of:

-All hosts on a subnetwork have the same network prefix, unlike the host identifier which is a unique local identification.
+All hosts on a subnetwork have the same mask (ie network prefix), unlike the host identifier which is a unique local identification.

 Version

-The main difference between IPv4 and IPv6 is the number of possible ip addresses.
+The main difference between IPv4 and IPv6 is the number of bytes and therefore the number of possible ip addresses.
 IPv6 was introduced in 1995 to ensure that the world would not run out anytime soon of IP number.

 Relation